Automattic/themes/stewart/readme.txt

 == Changelog ==

 = 1.0 =
-* Released: December
+* Released: January 22, 2022

 == Copyright ==

-Stewart WordPress Theme, (C) 2021 Automattic, Inc.
+Stewart WordPress Theme, (C) 2022 Automattic, Inc.
 Stewart is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify